minond/exercises/The Pharo MOOC/notes.md

 `anObject.key1key2(arg1, arg2)` in another language.

-Message priority: (Msg) > Unary > Binary > Keyword
+Message priority: (Msg) > Unary > Binary > Keyword.
+When at the same level, we execute from left to right.
+There is no mathematical precedence.
-  - We execute ()
+  - execute () first,
-  - Then unary
+  - then unary,
-  - Then binary
+  - then binary,
-  - And finally Keyword messages
+  - and finally Keyword messages

 ```text